ingridmathilde/data-science-coursework/challenges/c03-stang-assignment.md

 ***Q3 - Plot 3 Observations***

-**There is no consistent order except that the thicker sheet (0.081 in) *tends* to be closer to the quoted property values.**
+**There is no consistent order except that the thicker sheet (0.081 in) *tends* to be further from the quoted property values.**

 ***Overall Observations***:

-  - **At small thicknesses (\< 0.08), the Young’s modulus and Poisson’s ratio is slightly higher than the quoted values (regardless of angle).
+  - **At large thicknesses (\> 0.08), the Young’s modulus and Poisson’s ratio is slightly lower than the quoted values (regardless of angle).
 For rolling, impurities may be introduced and occupy a greater proprtion of the overall thickness and therefore measurement of properties.
 Further, at smaller thicknesses, the surface